odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 * [Slim 4 - Compiling Assets with Webpack](https://odan.github.io/2019/09/21/slim4-compiling-assets-with-webpack.html)

+### How to fix abandoned messages?

+> Package jeremeamia/superclosure is abandoned, you should avoid using it.
+Use opis/closure instead.

+The `jeremeamia/superclosure` component is a dependency of PHP-DI (and not of Slim).
+There is an open issue here: https://github.com/PHP-DI/PHP-DI/issues/711

 ### Where can I donate?

 If you think this tutorial is useful for you,